 After several acquisitions, the company’s chief supply chain officer (CSCO) introduced an aggressive initiative to reduce working capital by $5 million, obtain enterprise inventory visibility and rebalance inventory through a virtual maintenance, repair and operating (MRO) inventory network.
 When the team began to execute the MRO inventory optimization plan, it quickly became apparent that there was a lack of visibility across the company’s multiple systems that contained material master (MM) data, including SAP, as well as inconsistent data quality.
 After assessing the scope of the necessary data cleanse, the team estimated it would fall at least one year behind its inventory reduction targets if employing only traditional cleansing methods and technologies.
 As a promising alternative, the team turned to an AI-enabled platform.

 With the AI-enabled platform, the team was able to lay the appropriate data foundation by structuring its MM data in weeks instead of a full year.
 The platform automated the material entry process and harmonized the inventory data across all MM catalogs.
 It also provided an accurate, trustworthy view of enterprise MRO inventory, as required.
-The AI-enabled platform ultimately cleansed the MRO data, allowing the company to begin a “self-cleansing” data strategy, as well as an internal “buy-from-self-first” inventory optimization strategy.
+The AI-enabled platform ultimately cleansed the MRO data, allowing the company to begin a “self-cleansing” data strategy, as well as an internal “buy-from-self-first” inventory optimization strategy and solution.
 Additionally, once the data was cleansed, the platform delivered optimized insights on where inventory could be reduced as well as how to avoid creating additional excess.

 In just two months, the AI-enabled platform identified the $5 million goal for reduction in working inventory.
 Although the platform revealed that the company’s inventory problem was worse than estimated, its fast results and visibility into what items were truly overstocked encouraged the CSCO to raise the MRO savings target from $5 million to $20 million for the same time period as the original plan.
-The platform continues to learn from the company’s inventory activities, execute data cleansing and provide scaled inventory optimization insights and opportunities.
+The platform continues to learn from the company’s inventory activities, execute data cleansing and provide scaled inventory optimization software insights and opportunities.

 Predictions for the adoption of AI to improve inventory and supply chain processes like it did in this large company are extremely favorable.
 According to Gartner, by 2023, at least 50 percent of large global companies will be using AI, advanced analytics and IoT in supply chain operations.¹²